opencog/sensory/README.md

 [Design Diary](Design.md) documents the thought process used to obtain code that actually works and does what it needs to do.

+See the [examples](examples) directory for working Version Half examples.
 See the [examples-v0](examples-v0) directory for working Version Zero examples.